Oswaldo Cabrera Player Props: Yankees vs. White Sox

 Oswaldo Cabrera Player Prop Bets: Yankees vs. White Sox - June 8

-Oswaldo Cabrera -- 0-for-1 with an RBI in his last game -- will be in action for the New York Yankees versus the Chicago White Sox, with Mike Clevinger on the hill, on June 8 at 7:05 PM ET.
+The New York Yankees, including Oswaldo Cabrera (batting .179 in his past 10 games, with a double, a home run, a walk and two RBI), battle starter Lance Lynn and the Chicago White Sox at Yankee Stadium, Thursday at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-1 with an RBI) against the Dodgers.
+He had a hitless showing in his last game (0-for-1 with an RBI) against the Dodgers.

 Oswaldo Cabrera Game Info & Props vs. the White Sox